nolbir-io/en.javascript.info/1-js/01-getting-started/1-intro/article.md

-# An Introduction to JavaScript
+# JavaScriptga haqida

 Let's see what's so special about JavaScript, what we can achieve with it, and what other technologies play well with it.

-## What is JavaScript?
+## Javascript nimma

-*JavaScript* was initially created to "make web pages alive".
+*JavaScript* dastlab web sahifalarni jonli qilish maqsadida yaratilgan".

 The programs in this language are called *scripts*.
 They can be written right in a web page's HTML and run automatically as the page loads.